openstax/cnx-common/README.md

 ## urlslug

-Generates a URL slug for REX. # TODO
+Generates a URL slug for REX.
+See: https://github.com/openstax/cnx/issues/348

 # License